 Dead cat bounce: Perhaps the most grisly term in Wall Street's lexicon, a dead cat bounce refers to the temporary spike in the price of a stock after a major decline.
 The phrase originates "from the facetious notion that even a dead cat would bounce slightly if dropped from a sufficient height," according to Merriam-Webster.

 Liquidity: Markets are said to have liquidity when their participants are able to quickly buy and sell securities without significantly affecting the prices of those securities.
-Liquidity declines when it becomes more difficult to trade an investment due to an imbalance in the number of buyers and sellers, or because of price volatility, according to a recent FINRA Investor Alert.
+Liquidity declines when it becomes more difficult to trade an investment due to an imbalance in the number of buyers and sellers, or because of price volatility.
 A security that cannot be bought or sold without a major change in price may be described as illiquid.

 Overbought/oversold: When the price of a stock jumps, someone who believes that it is due for a correction might argue that the stock is "overbought."
 When a stock or many stocks in a market decline steeply and suddenly, some might speculate that stock or the market is due for a rebound.
 When making such a prediction, one would say the stock or market is "oversold."